ofiwg/libfabric/man/fi_rxm.7.md

   endpoint provider.
 This feature allows direct placement of received message data into application buffers, bypassing RxM bounce buffers.
-  This feature targets providers that provide internal network buffering, such as the tcp provider.  (default: true)
+  This feature targets providers that provide internal network buffering, such as the tcp provider.  (default: false)

 *FI_OFI_RXM_SAR_LIMIT*
 : Set this environment variable to control the RxM SAR (Segmentation And Reassembly)